-Introduction
+1. Introduction

 There is growing concern about teacher classroom behaviours that facilitate learning in public secondary schools in Uganda.
 A great variation exists between what teachers do in the classroom and what they are expected to do as stipulated by the Directorate of Education Standards (DES) and the National Curriculum Development Centre (NCDC) (Ministry of Education and Sports [MoES], 2013).
-According to the Curriculum Assessment and Examination (CURASSE) (2007), the teachers are neither innovative nor creative, and rarely use learner-centred instruction methods.
-The concepts that are taught hardly relate to everyday life, and teachers go to classes without lesson plans.
+According to the Curriculum Assessment and Examination (CURASSE) (2007), the teachers are not innovative and creative; they rarely use learner centred instruction methods; the concepts that are taught hardly relate to everyday life; and teachers go to classes without lesson plans.
 Consequently, teaching focuses on cramming to pass national examinations and does not enhance the development of higher order thinking skills (Uganda National Examinations Board [UNEB], 2012).
-Uncovering factors that enhance the quality of teaching and learning is critical to improve the overall quality of education of a country.
+Uncovering factors that enhance quality of teaching and learning is critical to improving the overall quality of education of a country.
 Musaazi (2006) advises educational planners and administrators to emphasize teacher professional development to bring about desired classroom behaviours from teachers.
-Musaazi (1982) asserts that the period of pre-service training is too short to sufficiently equip teachers with knowledge and skills to address the ever-changing pedagogical demands.
-In congruence with Musaazi, other writers (Campbell & Thomas, 2013; Zepeda, 2010, Russell, 2012; Mulkeen, 2010) emphasize the central role professional development plays in this era of change where teachers have to continuously acquire new knowledge on new curricula, and new skills to meet the dynamic technological demands and enhance the quality of pedagogical practices.
-In this regard, the study sought to establish the extent to which teacher professional development explains the quality of pedagogical practices in public secondary schools in Uganda.
+Musaazi (1982) asserts that the period of pre-service training is too short to sufficiently equip teachers with knowledge and skills to address the ever changing pedagogical demands.
+In congruence with Musaazi, other writers (Campbell & Thomas, 2013; Zepeda, 2010, Russell, 2012; Mulkeen, 2010) emphasise the central role professional development plays in this era of change where teachers have to continuously acquire new knowledge on new curricula, and new skills to meet the dynamic technological demands and enhance quality of pedagogical practices.
+In this regard, the study sought to establish the extent to which of teacher professional development explains the quality of pedagogical practices in public secondary schools in Uganda.

-In the 1960s, Uganda's education system was among the best on the African continent (Government of Uganda, 1992).
-Teaching focused on developing learners' competences and fostered higher order thinking skills.
+Historically, Uganda's education system was one of the best on the African continent in the 1960s (Government of Uganda, 1992).
+Teaching focused on developing learners' competencies and students were taught in a way that fostered higher order thinking skills.
 Graduates at different levels of education were equipped with adequate skills tailored to the job market (Ssekamwa & Lugumba, 2010).
-The wars and civil strife during the 1970s and 1980s led to the neglect of educational institutions and decline of quality of education at all levels (Uganda Government, 1992).
-The quality of teaching suffered because scores of teachers fled the country, while the morale of those that remained declined.
-In order to re-establish the quality of education and accelerate development, government introduced major reforms in education in line with the Education White Paper (MoES, 2009).
-The reforms included implementation of Universal Primary and Secondary Education, among others.
-Universal Secondary Education (USE) has expanded access to secondary education for many Ugandans, including the poor and vulnerable who could not afford secondary school (MoES, 2015).
-However, many students completing secondary school under USE are not able to speak and write good English even when they are taught and assessed in English (Khisa & Lanyero, 2009), an indication of the low quality of teaching despite high enrolment numbers.
-Indications of low quality include: increasing examination malpractices, increased rote learning, holiday coaching, examination-oriented teaching and part-time teaching by many teachers.
+The wars and civil strife during the seventies and eighties led to the neglect of educational institutions and erosion in the quality of education at all levels (Uganda Government, 1992).
+The quality of teaching suffered because several teachers fled the country while the morale of those teachers that remained declined.
+In order to reestablish the quality of education and as a strategy of accelerating development, government introduced and implemented major reforms in education in line with the Education White Paper (MoES, 2009).
+The reforms included implementation of Universal Primary and Secondary Education among others.
+Universal Secondary Education has expanded access to secondary education for many Ugandans, including some of the vulnerable poor who would not have even attended secondary school (MoES, 2015).
+Despite the reforms, many students completing the secondary cycle are not able to speak and write good English given the fact that they are taught, and assessed in English (Khisa & Lanyero, 2009).
+There are also indications that all is not well with the quality of teaching at secondary school level, despite the increase in the numbers of first and second grades in the national examinations.
+Some of the indications include; increasing examinations malpractices, the rising levels of rote learning, holiday coaching of most of the students, examination-oriented teaching and part-time teaching by several teachers.